Nettle seeds

 It's best to put on gloves for harvesting - that's how we do it!
 Then simply cut off the seed strands of the upper nettle sprouts and place them in a basket or larger bag for storage.

 If you don't want to process the nettle seeds fresh, you can also air dry them and preserve them for about a year.
-To do this, spread the seeds on a baking sheet with baking paper and let them dry in the sun.
-If the sun is not shining, just put them in a dry place overnight.
+To do this, spread the seeds on a baking sheet lined with bakingpaper and let them dry overnight.
 The drying process is finished when the seeds separate from the seed strands by themselves.
 Now sort out the seed strands.
 You don't need gloves for this anymore, they don't burn.
 Then pulverize the seeds, preferably with a high-speed blender.
 If you don't have a blender available, you can also press the seeds through a sieve - but it is much more time-consuming!
 Now fill the nettle seed powder into airtight jars, preferably protected from light, and store them in a dry place.
+So the nettle seeds are shelf-stable for at least 12 months.

 Ready is your winter power food!